igorbenic/simple-sponsorships/readme.txt

 == Changelog ==

+= 1.2.1 - 2019-07-03 =
+* Fix: When sponsorship request is made, two sponsor data would be added on accidental double refresh.
+* Fix: (Premium) Stripe was using wrong amount and currency.

 = 1.2.0 - 2019-06-19 =
 * New: Content Availability - Set how much a content can have sponsors.
 * New: Sponsor Form available as a Block.